-Matthias Meilland is a 5th generation in the most famous rose family in the world; the house of Meilland.
-He talks about black in roses and which ones are the blackest.
+Matthias Meilland is the 5th generation in the most famous rose family in the world; the house of Meilland.
+He talks about black roses and which ones are the blackest.

-The House of Meilland has more than 200 employees in France alone and its research team is dedicated to the creation of rose varieties for cut flowers (fresh flowers) and varieties for garden and landscape.
+The House of Meilland has more than 200 employees in France alone and its research team is dedicated to the creation of rose varieties for cut flowers (fresh flowers) and varieties for gardens and landscapes.
 They have a garden roses production company (grafted and cutting) and a mail-order company that sells rosebushes, plants, bulbs, and seeds.
-From catalog and via the Internet.
+From catalogs and via the Internet.

 Trial Stations around the World

 Meilland has 5 trial stations throughout Europe, with more than 600 employees including 30 agronomists and technicians.
 14 hectares greenhouses and 240 hectares field.
 20,000 m³ cold storage for storage plants.
 Meilland has a system to test garden rose varieties and cut flowers on every continent and taking into account all types of climates.
 With agents or partners in more than 62 countries.

 Meilland has also nurseries in other parts of the world: France, Spain, the Netherlands, and the United States (California).